MaibornWolff/codecharta/gh-pages/_docs/01-04-docker-containers.md

 See also [CodeCharta Analysis]({{site.baseurl}}{% link _docs/05-01-analysis.md %})

-> Attention: The direct execution of metric-gardener has been temporarily disabled.
-It is not included.

 Almost all tools the ccsh can import data from are included in the container, so you can get started immediately.
 Installed are: